 "Union shall implement all the recommendations of the Environmental Report filed in the prefiled evidence, and all the recommendations and directives identified by the Ontario Pipeline Coordinating Committee ("OPCC") review."

-Union has implemented all but one of the recommendations and mitigation measures outlined in the Environmental Study Report (ER) along with all directives identified by the OPCC.
-This mitigation measure will be addressed in the Spring of 2014 when Union will replant an area of white pine growth with white pine seedlings as recommended in the ER.
+Union has implemented all of the recommendations and mitigation measures outlined in the Environmental Study Report (ER) along with all directives identified by the OPCC.